Buying a SIM Card in Romania

 Companies

-• We recommend Vodafone or Orange for most travelers
+• I recommend Vodafone or Orange for most travelers who want a physical SIM

 There are four cell networks available in Romania, although you’re most likely to only notice the two larger companies, Orange and Vodafone.

-These two currently cover 95% of the population, with 3G and 4G/LTE available on pre-paid packages in most major cities and often when traveling between them.
+These two currently cover 95% of the population, with 4G/LTE available on pre-paid packages in most major cities and often when traveling between them.
+3G is still available with both companies.
+5G is an option on most of Orange’s prepaid plans.

-Both Orange and Vodafone offer a number of packages suitable for short-term visitors to the country.
+Both Orange and Vodafone offer a variety of packages suitable for short-term visitors to the country, and they’re cheap.
 For less than $10 you’ll have plenty of calls, texts, and data that last up to a month.

 I purchased a Vodafone SIM when arriving in Bucharest, simply because it was recommended to me by a friend already living in the city.